City-of-Helsinki/tilavarauspalvelu-robot/README.md

    docker build --no-cache -t robotframework-tests .
    ```

-   **Or use the interactive script which includes a build option:**
+   **macOS/Linux users can also use the interactive script:**
    ```bash
    ./docker-test.sh
    ```
    The interactive script provides a menu with options for building the Docker image and running tests.
+(Note: This script is not available on Windows)

 ### Docker Configuration